Battle of Dachen Archipelago: Background

-The battle
+Battle

 Air raids

 After the main battle of the Battle of Yijiangshan Islands had subsided, the PLA immediately turned their attentions to Dachen Archipelago before declaring the Yijiangshan Islands secured.

+In fact, it was not a battle as people think, because the Liberation Army was mainly using their air force to keep bombing Dachen Archipelago and the Nationalist army was unable to strike back.

+Another disadvantage to the Nationalist army was that since the Liberation Army used Nationalist army equipment captured during the Chinese Civil War, they were able to intercept Nationalist communications, since both sides used radios manufactured in the United States.

+So during the battle, despite the casualties being minimal, the local Nationalist garrison was forced to use unencrypted radios to communicate with Taiwan and among themselves.

 On 19 January 1955, the first PLA bombing mission specifically targeting Dachen was carried out by combat-hardened aircrew with experience.

 Due to the previous two unsuccessful PLA bombing missions, the Nationalists believed that this third air raid would be equally inept and were not fully prepared.

 As a result, the infrastructures on the islands, especially those for communication, were severely damaged.
-The casualties were minimal, but the local Nationalist garrison was forced to use unencrypted radios to communicate with Taiwan and among themselves.
-Since the PLA used Nationalist equipment captured during the Chinese Civil War, they were able to intercept Nationalist communications.

 The second wave of attack also occurred on the same day on 19 January 1955.

-Though the local Nationalist garrison regrouped and set up more effective air defence, the effort was futile because the second wave of attack struck a target completely unexpected by the defenders: the reservoir, which was not considered a military target of any significance.
-The reservoir was completely destroyed and, without any fresh water supply readily available, it was nearly impossible to defend the archipelago.
+Although the local Nationalist garrison regrouped and set up more effective air defense, the effort was ultimately futile.

+The reason was that the second wave of attack struck a place completely unexpected by the Nationalist garrison: the reservoir, which was not considered a significant military target by the Nationalists.

+Through the bombing, the reservoir was completely destroyed and without any fresh water supply readily available, it was nearly impossible to defend the archipelago.

 On 2 February 1955, the PLA air force bombed the Southern Deer Mountain Archipelago.